 - Private entities other than 501(c)(3) organizations. - Projects necessary to satisfy an enforcement or civil settlement or judicial order. - Projects that directly support the production of cannabis. - Projects or activities that are required by or that implement a National Pollutant Discharge Elimination System (NPDES) permit or an order applicable to regulated stormwater discharges under CWA section 402(p). - Projects that convert or upgrade individual septic systems are ineligible.
 However, large-scale upgrades or conversion of an entire community, or portion of a community, that address a common impairment to the same waterbody and are part of one grant project, may be supported as long as the project meets all other eligibility requirements. - Projects that are entirely or primarily education and outreach. - Research studies and pilot projects.

-How to apply: The application is available on the FAAST website.
-Select the "2024 Nonpoint Source - Clean Water Act section 219(h)" from the list of programs accepting applications.
+How to apply: Currently, the application is not available on the FAAST website.
+The application period for the "2025 Nonpoint Source - Clean Water Act section 319(h) will open early fall 2024.

 Website: Nonpoint Source Pollution Grant Funding